 - Caps and closure – Containers should use leak-proof, screw-on caps.

-- Size – Use the appropriately sized containers for the chemical substances.
+- Size – Use appropriately sized containers for chemical substances.

 Failure to comply with any of these steps may result in a chemical burn accident.
 In such a scenario, the employer may be held responsible.
 However, the employee may also hold some level of responsibility.
-Deciding the balance of responsibility will be a key concern of any compensation claim.
+Deciding the balance of responsibility will be a key concern in chemical burn claims.